rsdoiel/rsdoiel.github.io/blog/2020/05/09/Oberon-7-and-the-filesystem.md

 this approach Oberon language eschews modality at the procedure level.

-[^unloading]: Modules can be explicitly unload otherwise they persist until the computer is turned off
+NOTE: Modules can be explicitly unload otherwise they persist until the computer is turned off

 ## Key Oberon Concepts